biocore/unifrac/sucpp/R_interface/README.md

 # R interface for Strided State Unifrac

 This provides an R interface for Unweighted Unifrac.
 This interface works using R's Rcpp library.
 To load this, in R use `library(Rcpp)` and `sourceCpp("su_R.cpp")`.
-The unifrac method takes in three arguments, a biom table, and tree and the number of threads to be used.
+The Unifrac method takes in three arguments: a file path to an HDF5 formatted BIOM table, a filepath to a newick formatted tree file, and the number of threads to be used It is expected that the observations described in the BIOM table correspond to a subset of the tips of the input tree..
 The method returns a list containing an `int` `n_samples`, denoting the number of samples in the table, a `boolean` `is_sqaure`, denoting whether Unifrac generated a square matrix, an `int` `cf_size`, denoting the size of the condensed form of the matrix, and `c_form`, an array representation of the condensed form of the matrix, obtained by taking the upper triangle.

 ```R
 > library(Rcpp)